brandon-ch2ng/CS-4800/backend/README.md

 ### 4. Configure environment variables

-Create a .env file in the backend/ folder with the following variables:
+Create file named .env in the backend/ folder with the following variables:

 ```bash
 MONGO_URI=<your-mongodb-atlas-uri>